 Webinar: The health and social dimension of adult skills in Canada

-Canadians with higher levels of literacy, numeracy and problem solving skills generally report better health, and stronger connections with their communities and society.
-This is a key finding from The Health and Social Dimensions of Adult Skills in Canada, a new report released in February 2018 by the Public Health Agency of Canada and the Council of Ministers of Education, Canada.
+Canadians with higher levels of literacy, numeracy and problem solving skills generally report better health and stronger connections with their communities and society.
+This is a key finding from The Health and Social Dimensions of Adult Skills in Canada, a report released in February 2018 by the Public Health Agency of Canada and the Council of Ministers of Education, Canada.

-This webinar will outline key findings and implications from the report on relationships among adult skills, health and social well-being.
+This webinar outlined key findings and implications from the report on relationships among adult skills, health and social well-being.
 This evidence can importantly inform research, policy and interventions across sectors to improve health and well-being through action on social determinants of health.